ahmadajal/MoDE/README.md

 ![Alt text](https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/images/mode.png?raw=True)

-If you find this code useful or use it in a publication or research, please use citation [1]:
+If you find this code useful or use it in a publication or research, please use citation [1].
+We would also love to hear how you have used this code.

 ## References
 [1] N. Freris, M. Vlachos, A. Ajalloeian: "An Interpretable Data Embedding under Uncertain Distance Information", Proc. of ICDM 2020